Use the Daily Mail Rewards Club to collect free Nectar Points every day with the Daily Mail and Mail on Sunday.

-How does Mail Rewards work?
+How does the Daily Mail Rewards Club work?

 It’s straightforward to do – grab your code and head to the MyMail site.
 Here, you’re able to enter your unique number.